jmgreg31/terraform-aws-cloudfront/CONTRIBUTING.md

 Contributions are open and welcome!
 Please follow the guidelines below.

-## Pull Request Process
+## Guidelines

-Submit a PR to the `master` branch

-1. Update `README.md` documentation with any applicable changes.
+This repo leverages GitHub Actions to help facilitate CICD workflows.
+In the context of contributions, the CI workflow is initiated with a Pull Request to the `master` branch.

+- Update the [VERSION](https://github.com/jmgreg31/terraform-aws-cloudfront/blob/master/VERSION) numbers to the new version that this Pull Request would represent.
+The versioning scheme used is [SemVer](http://semver.org/).
-2. Update `CHANGELOG.md` with the details of the change.
+- Update `CHANGELOG.md` with the details of the change.
 Please follow the format below:

     ```sh
     ## UNRELEASED (<MONTH><YEAR>)
     ```

-3. Update the [VERSION](https://github.com/jmgreg31/terraform-aws-cloudfront/blob/master/VERSION) numbers to the new version that this Pull Request would represent.
-The versioning scheme used is [SemVer](http://semver.org/).
+- If applicable, Apply updates to `/example/*` files to test the proposed feature/fix.
+- If applicable, Update `README.md` documentation with any applicable changes.

 ## Testing

-To help ensure the validity of changes, and that the examples provided are accurate, the example folder will also serve as the testing space.
-Due to limitations of Travis CI and encrypted variables (see [HERE](https://docs.travis-ci.com/user/pull-requests/#pull-requests-and-security-restrictions)), all PR's to `master` will be from the `staging` branch and must be submitted by a repo maintainer.
-Should the tests fail, the contributer will make changes and submit updates back to the `staging` branch.
+To help ensure the validity of changes, and that the examples provided are accurate, the example folder will also serve as the integration testing space.
+These are executed as part of the `Terraform - Staging` GitHub Action when a PR is submitted.
+The action will take care of modifying the example/main.tf to a relative path source, to ensure the propsed changes are being accurately tested.
+Any additional troubleshooting can be done by viewing the GitHub Action logs.